-This course addresses the Maryland College and Career - Ready Standards for geometry.
+This course addresses the Maryland College and Career Ready Standards for geometry.
 This course focuses on the development of transformational, Euclidean, and coordinate geometry with extensive real-world application.
 Students will study logic, inductive and deductive reasoning, geometric definitions, postulates, and the proofs of theorems.
 Course requirements are rigorous with an emphasis on mathematical reasoning and communication.
+Students will be expected to demonstrate the Eight Standards of Mathematical Practice throughout this course.